-2. Nima, E. &Kapsalis, A.(2002) Modern Didactics, Thessaloniki: Brothers Kyriakidis

-Evaluation Methods: The students hand in a diary with detailed notes on weekly and daily programmes of their work in the school, as well as written essays on their related experience and knowledge.
+2. Nima, E. &Kapsalis, A.(2002) Modern Didactics, Thessaloniki: Brothers Kyriakidis programmes of their work in the school, as well as written essays on their related experience and knowledge.
 The following factors are taken into consideration for the students' marking: written essays and the teaching lesson in the classroom (planning and performance), the students' classroom performance and their overall interest and participation in the programme are evaluated to form the students' grade.
 The tutors and the teachers - mentors are responsible for the overall operation of the third phase.